The British government imposes sanctions on own citizen – Graham Phillips – for giving the people of Donbass a voice

 After watching the documentary, I can recommend reading the following article by Lada Ray: How to Tell a Hoax from Targeted Info Dump (Navigating MSM and Alternative Media)

-I could not include formatting for the subtitles, published on YouTube.
-The formatted subtitle file in ASS format can be downloaded separately.
+The formatted subtitle file is available in ASS format can be downloaded separately.
 Full text of the script is below the video frame.

 Continue reading